jakuski/website/src/content/projects/spotify-postcodes.md

 Ultimately, 8 ideas was too much to pursue.
 I had to filter down the ideas down, I decided to go with the following:

 (in order of priority, the higher up the list, the more I wanted to develop the idea)
-1. Spotify Post-Codes
+1. Spotify "Post-Codes"
 2. Spotify "Booths"
 3. Spotify "Post"
-4. Spotify + FaceTime integration
+4. Spotify + Apple FaceTime integration

 ## The Process {% #process %}